 If you look at some of the photos below, you'll see that using this wire is quite bulky as it's designed to carry large voltages and currents.
 You may instead wish to buy thinner wire.
 I would think that using some old telephone wire should also work just fine (if you take it apart, you'll find some thin coated stranded wires), though I would do some research before putting large currents of multiple LEDs through a single wire.

 Below is a circuit diagram I made using my free account at tinkercad.com.
 Do not be worried by all the yellow wires because those are all just the wire that you run above the letters of the alphabet.
-Note that I flipped the transistor around because the pins on Tinkercad were in the opposite order of mine.
+Note that I flipped the transistor around because the leads on Tinkercad were in the opposite order of mine.

 Click to enlarge